johnnymast/LibGraphics/README.md

 A lightweight C++ library for image manipulation designed specifically for AI projects.
 LibGraphics provides a clean, modern interface for common image processing operations, built on top of OpenCV.

+## TODO

+- [ ] Converter::imageToPix does not work also there is no test once fixed enable it in the ocr
+- [ ] Fix unit tests for LibGraphics/Image to use depricated functions
+- [ ] Unit test LibGraphics/utils/Converter TEST_CASE("Converter::ImageToMat - Valid Image", "[Converter]") color check fails
+- [ ] Unit test LibGraphics/utils/Converter.hpp add tests for imageToPix()

 ## Features

 - 🚀 Modern C++17 implementation